 The time is now.
 Party politics have failed.
 Political theories are little more than empty rhetoric meant to mislead and misinform.
 State has become church and church has become state.
 State is less just and church less godly.
 All we have left is “we, the People.”
 This is how we began and it is now all we have to move forward.
 It is time for the states to call for a Constitutional Convention to establish, not just a Republic, but a Democracy, by and for the people, the American people, rich and poor, a nation loyal to itself, not tied to corporations, a vast military industrial complex or endless foreign alliances.

 If it is to be a genuinely conservative nation, one with individual freedoms, a small government, fewer taxes and more opportunity, a nation as intended, then we will all have to live with it.
 The bloated corpse we are creating in Washington is emitting a stench we can no longer abide.
 We will be saying goodbye to our Supreme Court, our seniority system in Congress and our political machines pretending to be “parties” and hello to paper ballots, a free press, term limits and the ability to yank a scoundrel out of office when we catch one.

-Posted by Gordon Duff on Jan 22 2010, With 0 Reads, Filed under Legislation, Of Interest, Politics, WarZone.
+Posted by Gordon Duff, Senior Editor on January 22, 2010, With 0 Reads, Filed under Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.